Kesha v. Dr. Luke: Lawsuit

 In October 2014, Kesha sued Dr. Luke for sexual assault and battery, sexual harassment, gender violence, emotional abuse, and violation of California business practices which had occurred over 10 years working together.
 She states that Dr. Luke repeatedly drugged her, had sexual contact with her, with and without her consent, and that his abuse caused her eating disorder.
 Kesha asked the court to break her contract with Dr. Luke.
 In response, Dr. Luke filed a countersuit against Kesha alleging defamation, accusing her, her mother, and her management of fabricating the abuse claims to break her contract with him.
 In early December, Dr. Luke filed a defamation lawsuit against Kesha's lawyer, Mark Geragos, accusing him of implications that Luke had raped Lady Gaga.
 Gaga's team denied any such incident.
-Kesha has also accused Dr. Luke of raping Katy Perry.
-Perry and Dr. Luke both denied this allegation, and a judge ruled there was no evidence supporting Kesha's account.
+Kesha exchanged private text messages with Lady Gaga discussing a rumor they had both heard from Interscope CEO John Janick—that Dr. Luke had also raped Katy Perry.
+These conversations remained private until Dr. Luke's defamation lawsuit against Kesha led to subpoenas and court filings that forced the texts into the public record through discovery and unsealed depositions, with a judge later ruling the statement about Perry defamatory since Perry unequivocally denied any assault in her own testimony.
 Later in December, Luke's lawyers amended the official complaint in the defamation lawsuit to introduce additional items, including a handwritten birthday card from Kesha back in 2009.
 Luke's attorney claimed the card is from several years after Kesha claims he started abusing her.
 Other additions included several emails between Dr. Luke and Kesha's mother, where the latter wrote to him, "You are part of our family."
 Dr. Luke further accused Jack Rovner, president of Vector Management, of "longstanding antipathy" towards him, alleging Rovner wants more money and control of Kesha's career.